SamarZiadat/oishii-ramen/README.md

 **F04 Course Detail Page**

-When a user clicks on a course summary title on the landing page they are brought to the Course Detail page for the clicked hike.
+When a user clicks on a course summary title on the landing page they are brought to the Course Detail page for the clicked course.
 Here the user is shown a full description of the course and all of the approved reviews for the course which are listed in order most recent first.
 Only users who are signed in can review a course or book a timetabled course.
 Staff (admin) users are the only users who can delete or edit a course.

 ![Feature image](https://github.com/SamarZiadat/oishii-ramen/blob/main/documentation/features/feature-course-detail.png?raw=true)